 Of all the resistor material types, wire wounds are the oldest of them all, and you’ll still find these in use when you need precise resistance for high power applications.
-These ancient resistors are widely known for being reliable even at low resistance values.
+These ancient resistors are widely known for being reliable, even at low resistance values.

 Today, metal and metal oxide resistors are the most widely used, and are better for providing a stable tolerance and resistance, while also being less influenced by changes in temperature.

-How Can You Use Resistors?
+How Do You Use Resistors?

-You’ll find resistors being utilized in many applications beyond just resisting electric current.
+You’ll find resistors being utilized in many applications beyond just resisting current.
 Other applications include dividing voltage, generating heat, matching and loading circuits, controlling gain, and fixing time constraints.
 In more practical applications, you’ll find large resistors being used to power electric brakes in trains, which helps to release all of the stored kinetic energy.